 Stand on the bridge by the entrance to West Park and see whose stick comes out on the other side first.

 Go on - just take off your shoes and socks and find out how the grass feels!

-40. Go on a nature walk at night
+No. 27 Go stargazing & No. 40 Go on a nature walk at night.